kalyncoose/kalyncoose/README.md

 ## About Me
-A creative Computer Scientist with experience in DevOps/QAOps, Solutions Architecture, GIS, open source projects, electronics retail, global and manufacturing IT.
+A creative computer scientist with experience in DevOps/QAOps, Solutions Architecture, GIS, open source projects, electronics retail, global and manufacturing IT.

 I am currently working at [Compassion, Inc.](https://compassion.com) focusing heavily on test automation.
 On GitHub, you can find me contributing to [Robot Framework's](https://robotframework.org) [QWeb Library](https://qweblibrary.org).
 I am also in the design phase for a new open source project [dwemer](https://github.com/kalyncoose/dwemer) which will be Robot Framework's first desktop client.